-Skiing near Tokyo
+Skiing near Tokyo: Ski Resorts close to Tokyo

 For many Tokyoites, if they are not at work, winter weekends and the meager handful of days off around New Year, are a time to hibernate, lingering indoors, perhaps curled up under the kotatsu, drinking tea and doing nothing more strenuous than reading or watching TV.